Lin Elliott

 Lindley Franklin Elliott Jr. (born November 11, 1968) is an American former professional football player who was a placekicker in the National Football League (NFL) for the Dallas Cowboys and Kansas City Chiefs.
 He played college football for the Texas Tech Red Raiders.
-He earned a Super Bowl ring playing for the Cowboys in Super Bowl XXVII, beating the Buffalo Bills.
+He earned a Super Bowl ring with the Cowboys in Super Bowl XXVII.

 Early life

 Elliott attended Waco High School, where he practiced football and soccer.
 In soccer, he was a four-time All-district selection.

 He walked on at Texas Tech University.
 As a sophomore, he was named the starter at placekicker, making 9 out of 19 field goal attempts (47.4%).

 As a junior, he made 14 out of 17 field goal attempts for a school record 82.4%.
 As a senior, he made 17 (tied school record) out of 26 field goal attempts, set the school's consecutive extra point record (85) and was second in the conference with 85 points.
-Against Cal State Fullerton University, he tied the school record for field goals in a game with 4 (all over 40 yards), including a career-long tying 52-yarder.
+Against Cal State Fullerton, he tied the school record for field goals in a game with 4 (all over 40 yards), including a career-long tying 52-yarder.

 Elliott finished as the school's all-time leading scorer at the time (220 points), while making 40 out of 62 field goal attempts (64.5%) and 100 (school record) out of 101 extra points (64.5%).

 In 2015, he was inducted into the Texas Tech Athletic Hall of Fame.